bitmakerlabs/python-dev-setup-guide-mac/README.md

 This will create a `.bash_profile` config file which is read and executed each time a new terminal is opened.
 To apply changes made to this file, you can either restart terminal (ghetto mode), or run `source ~/.bash_profile`.

 If you see other issues, try reading the instructions carefully and doing what they suggest.
-If `brew doctor` continues to issue warnings, contact [Mina](mailto:mina@bitmakerlabs.com), [Ilia](mailto:ilia@bitmakerlabs.com), [Fred](mailto:fred@bitmakerlabs.com), or another instructor for help.
-(We hang out on Slack most of the time, try to reach us there.)
+If `brew doctor` continues to issue warnings you can contact an instructor for help.
+You can also post a question in the #askusanything channel on Slack.

 ### Try out Homebrew